-Sexual Violence Policies
+Sexual Assault Policies

-Sexual Violence Awareness and Education Programs
+Sexual Assault Awareness and Education Programs

-Minnesota State University, Mankato is committed to providing campus programs to prevent sexual assault and other sex offenses.
-The Office of Equal Opportunity and Title IX oversees the requirement that all students enrolled in certificate and degree programs, along with Post-Secondary Enrollment Option and Concurrent Enrollment students complete training on sexual assault prevention within the first ten class days after the start of a student's first semester at the University.
-Additionally, Minnesota State Mankato's Violence Awareness & Response Program offers programming throughout the year to promote awareness of sexual violence -- including but not limited to, sexual harassment, acquaintance rape, and stalking.
-Educational programs also promote awareness of dating, intimate partner and relationship violence, and focus on consent and bystander intervention throughout the academic year.
+Minnesota State University, Mankato is committed to providing programs to prevent sex offenses.
+The Office of Equal Opportunity and Title IX oversees the requirement that all students enrolled in one or more courses are mandated to take a sexual assault course within the first ten class days after the start of a student's first semester of classes.
+Minnesota State Mankato Violence Awareness & Response Program offers programming throughout the year to promote awareness of sexual violence -- including but not limited to, sexual harassment, acquaintance rape, and stalking.
+Educational programs promote awareness of intimate partner violence and dating violence.
+Minnesota State Mankato focuses on consent and bystander intervention throughout the academic year.
 Programming includes trainings, speakers, documentary films, rallies, speak outs, and student action groups.